 Being in the top five states for the number of craft breweries, you could say that Michiganders know (and love) good beer.
 In alphabetical order (we’re not trying to show favoritism), here are some of our favorite breweries in northern Michigan.

-Founded in 2012, they have created over 100 tasty recipes over the years.
-Recently, they moved from their original location to a new space on Lake Street overlooking Little Traverse Bay.
-They now have 24 taps and offer a wide variety of food options to pair with your beverage of choice.
-Make sure you check out their website because they constantly have fun events and concerts happening there.
+Since 2012, they’ve created over 100 tasty recipes.
+In addition, they recently relocated to a new location on Lake Street overlooking Little Traverse Bay.
+They now have 24 taps and a wide range of food to go with your beverage.
+Check out their website for fun events and concerts.

 With taps shaped like the historic red Charlevoix South Pier Light Station, Lake Charlevoix Brewing represents their roots.
-With two taprooms in northern Michigan to enjoy their brews and eats – Bridge Street Tap Room in Charlevoix and Boyne City Tap Room in Boyne City –you can easily find a place to enjoy their brews and bite to eat.
+In fact, there are two taprooms in northern Michigan to enjoy their brews and eats – Bridge Street Tap Room in Charlevoix and Boyne City Tap Room in Boyne City.
 For those who really love craft beers, they also offer “Carbonated Vows” so you can have a custom brew for your wedding reception.
-You and all your guests will be saying “I do” to Lake Charlevoix Brewing!
+Moreover, you and all your guests will be saying “I do” to Lake Charlevoix Brewing!
 Click here to read a great article about exploring Lake Charlevoix.

-Established in 1997 and is located in the Straub Brothers and Amiotte “Big Daylight Candy Factory”, North Peak Brewing Company is a northern Michigan staple.
-This sustainably focused company cares about taking care of our beautiful state.
-They live by the philosophy “give back to the environment and Mother Nature will be very good to you” and their company mantra is “get outside”.
-With strong ties to our great state, they even brew beers for the big Michigan vs Michigan State rivalry fittingly named Hail and Sparta.
+North Peak Brewing Company opened in 1997 in the Straub Brothers and Amiotte “Big Daylight Candy Factory”.
+This Traverse City brewery cares about our beautiful state.
+For example, they believe if you give back to Mother Nature and she will be very good to you, is their company motto.
+In fact, they even brew beers for the big Michigan vs Michigan State rivalry, appropriately named Hail and Sparta.
 Perfect for a divided house.
 Their jolly pumpkin brew goes well with flatbread pizza.

 Located in a historic building in beautiful downtown Boyne City, Stiggs has over 30 beers on tap.
-They use locally-scored ingredients for their custom, hand-crafted recipes.
+In addition, they use locally-scored ingredients for their custom, hand-crafted recipes.
 Looking to learn how to make your own brews?
 They also offer brewing classes for those who want to make their own craft beers at home.

 Which northern Michigan brewery is your favorite?
 Did we miss one?
 Let us know!